RuedigerVoigt/salted/README.md

   --raise_for_dead_links <True/False>
                         True if dead links shall rise an exception (default: False).
   --user_agent <str>    User agent to identify itself.
-(Default: salted / version) --cache_file <path>   Path to the cache file (default: salted-cache.sqlite3 in the current working directory) --dont_check_again_within_hours <hours>
+(Default: salted / version) --ignore_urls <str,str,str>
+                        String with URls that will not be checked.
+Separate them with commas --cache_file <path>   Path to the cache file (default: salted-cache.sqlite3 in the current working directory) --dont_check_again_within_hours <hours>
                         Number of hours an already verified URL is considered valid (default: 24).